99points/astrojs-event-template/README.md

 ## Installation

-To get started with this project, clone the repository and install the dependencies:
+To get started with this project, clone the repository and install the dependencies.

 ## License
 This project is licensed under the MIT License.